RyanLim-RL/RyanLim-RL/README.md

-# Welcome to my profile <3
+# Welcome to my profile

 ## Introduction
 Greetings! 👋 I am currently immersed in the realm of Computer Science, specializing in Artificial Intelligence at King's College London.
-This README provides a snapshot of my academic expedition, programming proficiencies, and highlights a noteworthy project.

 ## Academic Background
 - **University:** King's College London
 - **Degree:** Computer Science with AI Specialization

+Here is the link to my personal website and my CV